yrtt-readers/the-bookclub-app-frontend/README.md

 Every time you pull this repo to work on it, remember to run `npm install` first so you have the latest dependencies!

+Please remember to create separate branches for new features, and to pull from `master` before pushing.

 ## Available Scripts

 In the project directory, you can run: